 And her work with the children is a special part of it all.
 "It's so much fun and it keeps your mind off other things that might be worrying you," Ms Gwese said.
-10 - CATHOLIC VOICE November 2013 the Archdiocese's amazing catechists when she attended their conference in Canberra.
-To find out more she tracked down three catechists to get their ideas on how to "brave" their challenging

 Some of our 'most generous Catholics'